 Those coming to dine in will find breakfast (don’t miss the Hubbard & Cravens coffee!), lunch and evening bar food.
 Chef Erick Luther, who is opening The Standard with his wife Stephanie, studied at the Auguste Escoffier School of Culinary Arts in Austin, which focuses on classical cuisine, sustainability and farm-to-table fare.
 That philosophy is at the heart of The Standard, which the Luthers said will offer the freshest meats and seafood sourced from local vendors.

 It was also that time in Austin that inspired The Standard.
 While Stephanie compared The Standard to a New York bodega, it was a small business near their apartment in Austin that planted a desire to open something similar someday.
-When they moved to Huntsville, though, they felt like the city wasn’t ready yet for a business like this, so Erick went to work for Chef James Boyce at his local restaurants Cotton Row, Commerce Kitchen and Pane e Vino, but that dream never died.
+When they moved to Huntsville, though, they felt like the city wasn’t ready yet for a business like this, so Erick went to work for Chef James Boyce at his local restaurants Cotton Row, Commerce Kitchen, and Pane e Vino, but that dream never died.
 They got an apartment in Downtown Huntsville, and occasionally had conversations about it as they watched the area grow around them until they felt the time was right.

 More than a Restaurant

-More than just a restaurant, though, The Standard will also include a small market.
+More than just a restaurant, though, The Standard includes a small market.
 Its unique fare should appeal to a varied audience, but it promises to be a particularly convenient destination for those living, working or staying in the Downtown Huntsville area.
 For those that don’t have time to come sit down for a meal, The Standard will offer items from the kitchen as meals-to-go.
 Grocery items will include a variety of meats and cheeses; unique, locally sourced products like oils and vinegars, spaces and sauces; and drinks to go with grab-and-go meals.

 “I want to collaborate with as many local providers as I can, and carry their products,” Stephanie said.
 “I want people to walk in and see names they know that aren’t mainstream.”